KW-M/webrtc-relay/README.md

   <img src="Docs/Images/Webrtc-Relay Logo.svg" alt="drawing" width="200"/>
   <h1 align="center">WebRTC Relay</h1>
 </p>
 Relay low latency audio/video and data between remote computers and any web browser over WebRTC.
-This tool is programing language independent (using named pipes) and should compile on \*any os where golang is supported (\*except windows for now).
+This tool is programing language independent using gRPC and should compile on any os where golang is supported

+:warning: WebRTC Relay is under development.
+The ***API has not yet stabilized***.
+A feature complete beta should be ready by begining of 2023

 ## Inspiration